Montreal Screwjob: Reactions

-While much of the live Montreal audience immediately understood what had happened and responded angrily, television viewers had been left confused as Jim Ross promptly wrapped up the event on commentary.
+While much of the live audience in Montreal immediately understood what had happened and responded angrily, TV viewers were left confused as Ross promptly wrapped up the event during commentary.
 Survivor Series went off the air four minutes ahead of schedule with the parting image of Michaels holding the belt aloft as he disappeared backstage.
 Rumors and expressions of surprise and shock pervaded the Internet almost immediately after the match ended.
 Some observers considered it a creative and all-time match finish.
 Observers of professional wrestling speculated whether the entire episode would result in WCW becoming the dominant promotion in Canada, where a large majority of fans had remained loyal to the WWF, especially as the Hart family was working with the company.

-Wrestlers backstage during the aftermath were in an uproar.
+In the aftermath of the screwjob, wrestlers backstage were in an uproar.
 Hart proceeded to the dressing rooms and questioned Michaels, who insisted he knew nothing about what had taken place and was equally outraged.
-McMahon locked himself in his office with Pat Patterson and other agents.
-Mark Calaway, the wrestler known as The Undertaker, screened the match in McMahon’s office and visited Hart’s dressing room to express his shock.
-Furious with McMahon, Calaway went back to Vince’s office and banged on the door.
+McMahon locked himself in his office with Patterson and other agents.
+Mark Calaway, the wrestler known as The Undertaker, screened the match in McMahon's office and visited Hart's dressing room to express his shock.
+Furious with McMahon, Calaway went back to McMahon's office and banged on the door.
 McMahon opened and was told by Calaway he had to apologize to Hart.
-Recounted in Michaels's autobiography, McMahon told him not to say anything about the screwjob to anybody, because McMahon needed to have everyone think that it was only him involved.
+Recounted in Michaels' autobiography, McMahon told him not to say anything about the screwjob to anybody, because McMahon needed to have everyone think that it was only him involved.
 Michaels offered his assurance that he would not carry the title belt out the next day on Raw and would refuse to say anything derogatory about Hart.
-Hart states in his autobiography that Undertaker and many wrestlers in the back supported him, and it would have become mutiny.
-Hart proceeded to the dressing room to shower and change after discovering that McMahon, Brisco, and Slaughter had locked themselves in McMahon's office.
-Bret had Owen Hart and Davey Boy Smith in the dressing room with him.
-Vince came into the dressing room with his son Shane McMahon, Brisco, Patterson, and Bruce Prichard.
-Everybody sat down, with Vince on one side and Bret on the other.
-Calaway, who came back with Vince, took Shawn to the far end of the dressing room and sat next to him, knowing he was eventually going to chime in, and that wasn’t going to help.
-Along with this, throughout the aftermath, Calaway didn’t let anyone who wasn’t affected or involved in the dressing room.
-Vince and Bret started talking back and forth with Vince trying to explain his position and Bret giving his thoughts on what he thought about Vince and what he did.
-Hart then angrily rebuffed him and warned him to leave immediately or risk being punched.
+Hart states in his autobiography that Calaway and many wrestlers in the locker room supported him, almost to the point of mutiny against McMahon.

+Hart proceeded to his dressing room to shower and change after discovering that McMahon, Brisco, and Slaughter had locked themselves in McMahon's office.
+He had Owen and Smith in the dressing room with him.
+McMahon came into the dressing room with his son Shane as well as Brisco, Patterson, and Bruce Prichard.
+Everybody sat down, with McMahon on one side and Hart on the other.
+Calaway, who came back with McMahon, took Michaels to the far end of the dressing room and sat next to him, knowing he was eventually going to chime in, and that was not going to help the situation.
+Along with this, throughout the aftermath, Calaway did not let anyone who was not affected or involved in the dressing room.
+McMahon and Hart started talking back and forth, with McMahon trying to explain his position and Hart giving his thoughts on what he thought about McMahon and what he did.

-Vince, however, didn't leave and said, "I'm gonna give you one".
-An altercation ensued, with Hart throwing a right hand and hitting Vince in the temple, dropping him to the floor.
-Although Shane and Brisco struggled briefly with Hart and Davey Boy Smith, Hart told them to take McMahon and leave or risk similar consequences.
-When Bret angrily asked McMahon if he was going to screw him on the pay he was still owed, a groggy McMahon replied in the negative.
-In the hallway outside the dressing rooms, Hart's then-wife Julie angrily confronted Triple H and others about the finish, but was escorted away by Owen Hart.
-McMahon had a black eye and a sprained ankle, which according to Bret Hart, was a result of his punch lifting Vince off the floor and Vince rolling his ankle once he landed.
-However, McMahon and Brisco have since stated on WWE Confidential that Brisco accidentally stepped on Vince's foot, which as he tried to get back to his feet, immediately sprained his ankle and sent him back to the floor, from which he suffered a concussion, and referred to Brisco's action as a 'comedy.'
-Michaels and Triple H were later confronted and assailed by angry fans outside the Molson Centre and in the lobby of their hotel.
+Hart angrily rebuffed McMahon, warning him to leave the dressing room immediately or risk being punched.
+McMahon refused and said, "I'm gonna give you one".
+An altercation ensued, with Hart throwing a right hand and hitting McMahon in the temple, dropping him to the floor.
+Although Shane and Brisco briefly struggled with Hart and Smith, Hart told them to take McMahon and leave, or risk similar consequences.
+When Hart angrily asked McMahon if he was going to screw him on the pay he was still owed, a groggy McMahon replied in the negative.
+McMahon sported a black eye and a sprained ankle after the incident, which according to Hart was a result of his punch lifting McMahon off the floor and rolling his ankle once he landed; however, McMahon and Brisco later stated on WWE Confidential that Brisco accidentally stepped on McMahon's foot, which as he tried to get back to his feet, immediately sprained his ankle and sent him back to the floor, from which he suffered a concussion, and referred to Brisco's action as a "comedy".
+In the hallway outside the dressing rooms, Hart's then-wife Julie angrily confronted Triple H and others about the finish but was escorted away by Owen.
+Triple H and Michaels were later confronted and assailed by angry fans outside the Molson Centre and in the lobby of their hotel.